-Your WordPress menus are important elements that will also contain other primary areas of your website.
-They provide the fastest way for your readers to find your content and navigate your site.
-Consequently, using poorly organized or unwieldy menus can be detrimental to your user experience and, in turn, damage your search engine rankings.
+Your WordPress menus are important elements.
+They provide the fastest way for your users to find your content and navigate your site.
+Consequently, using poorly organized or unwieldy menus can be detrimental to your UX and, in turn, damage your search engine rankings.

 Fortunately, WordPress includes a menu editing system that’s easy for all users to grasp.
-The location can vary depending on your theme, although most WordPress themes include least one menu location.
+For instance, you can select the location of your menu and the pages you want to display.
+The location can vary depending on your theme, although most WordPress themes include several options.

 An Introduction to WordPress Menus (And Why You Need Them)

-Menus are navigational tools that enable your users to find content throughout your site.
-This makes them essential to your site’s overall organization and user experience.
+Menus are navigational tools that enable your users to find content on your site.
+This makes them essential to your site’s overall organization and user experience:

 For example, if a reader discovers your site through a search engine, they may not always land on your home page.
-To learn more about your site from the page they landed on, they will need to know how to explore your other content.
+To learn more about your site, they will need to know how to explore your other content.
 Out of habit, they will look for your menus to get a feel for what else there is to explore.

-- Improved user experience: If your readers have a pleasant user experience, they are likely to spend more time on your site.
+- Improved UX: If your readers have a pleasant UX, they are likely to spend more time on your site.
 This means lower bounce rates for you.

-- Sitelinks for Search Engine Results Pages (SERPS): The results page of a search engine will display the main page and links to internal pages if the site and its navigation are well organized.
+- Sitelinks for Search Engine Results Pages (SERPS): Search engines results will display the main page and links to internal pages if the site and its navigation are well organized.

-- Easier crawling by search engines: Search engines use bots to crawl through your site and discover its pages in order to index your content.
+- Easier crawling by search engines: Search engines use bots to crawl through your site and index your pages.
 Having well-organized navigation that clearly shows what content is available for each menu topic makes it easier for bots to find and index your content.

-When it comes to WordPress menus, the key is to have them in a prominent location and well organized.
+The key is to have well-organized menus in a prominent location.
 While the perks of better SEO are awesome, menus also make it easy for your readers to find the content you’ve crafted for them.

 How to Set Up Your WordPress Menus (In 3 Steps)

-However, it is also important for you to understand the best way to incorporate menus.
-So we recommend you do a little planning to create a sitemap (or at least a navigational strategy) before you take the next step in creating the menus for your site.
+However, it is also important for you to understand the best way to incorporate menus on your site.
+We recommend you create a sitemap (or at least a navigational strategy) before you start adding menus to your site.

 Once you’ve made a navigational plan or sitemap, you’re ready to create your menus.
-Within WordPress, navigate to the Appearance > Customize screen, then click on Menus.
+Within WordPress, navigate to Appearance > Customize, then click on Menus:

-Keep in mind that the potential locations for your menu will vary depending on your theme.
-When you've made your choices here, click on Next, then select the Add Items button.
-On the next screen, you'll be presented with all of your site's pages and posts, categories, custom links, and anything else that can be included.
+Keep in mind that the locations for your menu will vary depending on your theme.
+When you’ve made your choices, click on Next and select the Add Items button.
 Now, it’s time to start building your menu!

 Once selected, you’ll see the item show up in the left-hand column.
-If you make a mistake, you can select the red Xicon to delete an entry.
+If you make a mistake, you can select the red X icon to delete an entry.
 You can even create new content here and immediately add it to your menu.
-For example, to add a new page you simply need to type a name for it into the box at the bottom of the Pages section, then select the Add button.
+For example, to add a new page, you simply need to type a name for it in the box at the bottom of the Pages section, then select the Add button.

 If you’d like to create a menu hierarchy using submenus, you can do that here as well.
 Just drag an item to the right, and it will automatically become a sub-element of the menu item right above it.

-When your ready to move on, click the Publish button at the top of the page to preserve your changes.
-Alternately, you can select Save Draft or Schedule if you don’t want your new menu implemented quite yet.
+When you’re ready to move on, click on the Publish button at the top of the page to preserve your changes.
+Alternatively, you can select Save Draft or Schedule if you don’t want your new menu implemented quite yet.

 The Live Customizer is usually the best way to set up your menus since you can see your changes while you make them.
-However, it’s worth noting that you can do create menus through a similar process in the Appearance > Menus section of your dashboard.
+However, it’s worth noting that you can create menus through a similar process in the Appearance > Menus section of your dashboard:

 How to Add Additional Menus Using the WordPress Menu Widget

-If you’d like to include additional menus elsewhere on your site (within your sidebar, for example), you can use WordPress’ menu widgets to get the job done.
-To add menus to these areas, you’ll need to navigate to Appearance > Customize in WordPress once again.
-This time, you’ll want to visit the Widgets section.
+If you’d like to include additional menus elsewhere on your site (within your footer, for example), you can use WordPress’ menu widgets to get the job done.
+To add menus to these areas, you’ll need to return to Appearance > Customize in WordPress.
+This time, you’ll want to visit the Widgets section:

-You’ll see a list of preset widget areas, which will vary depending on your theme, but are usually located in your sidebars and/or footer.
+Here, you’ll see a list of preset widget areas, which will vary depending on your theme, but they’re usually located in your sidebars and/or footer.
 Choose the area where you want your menu to be placed, and you’ll be presented with a number of widget options.

-When it comes to creating a great user experience, easy-to-follow navigation should be one of your highest priorities.
+When it comes to creating a great UX, easy-to-follow navigation should be one of your highest priorities.
 Just as importantly, your search engine rankings also benefit from well-organized content that’s easy for readers to find.